 Under Arkansas law, an auto accident victim generally must either settle his or her bodily injury claim or file a lawsuit within three years of the date of the accident.
 If the parties do not reach an amicable agreement to settle or a lawsuit is not properly filed with the appropriate court within that three year period, then that claim is time barred and the injured party’s right to sue for his or her injuries may be lost forever.
 Our Little Rock lawyers can help car accident victims make sure that they comply with all of these procedural guidelines.

 One way to recover damages for your losses is to prove that another driver was negligent and caused your injuries.
 After a wreck, you may incur medical bills for an emergency room visit or physical therapy.
 If your doctor takes you off work or provides restrictions to where you are not able to return to work, you may have a claim for lost wages.
 More subjective losses, such as pain and suffering, may be recoverable as well.
 At Nahon, Saharovich & Trotz, our auto injury lawyers look towards all avenues of recovery in an effort to help clients in Little Rock recover full compensation.
 This includes documenting the full extent of your losses and, depending on the circumstances, it may be appropriate to retain expert witnesses to testify on your behalf.

 An injured party may also possess a separate property damage claim if his or her vehicle was damaged in the accident or if the party suffered personal property damage or loss.
 For example, a person’s eyeglasses are bent or broken in an accident, or perhaps a cell phone falls to the floorboard and the screen shatters, rendering it inoperable.
-Arkansas state statute also sets a strict three year deadline for property damage claims, and if those claims are not resolved or if suit is not properly filed within that timeframe, the claims will expire.Discuss Your Car Accident with a Little Rock Attorney
+Arkansas state statute also sets a strict three year deadline for property damage claims, and if those claims are not resolved or if suit is not properly filed within that timeframe, the claims will expire.Little Rock Car Accidents FAQs

 If you have been injured in a motor vehicle wreck, you need to act immediately.
-Our firm has been handling personal injury cases for more than 25 years, and we are familiar with the deadlines you must meet in filing your claim.
+Our firm has been handling personal injury cases for more than 30 years, and we are familiar with the deadlines you must meet in filing your claim.
 We have an experienced legal team comprised of more than 30 lawyers and over 100 staff members to assist with your case.
-Our personal injury lawyers represent auto and truck wreck victims and their families across Tennessee, Kentucky, Missouri, Arkansas, and Mississippi, including in Memphis, Chattanooga, Knoxville, Nashville, Caruthersville, Haiti, Oxford, Starkville, Grenada, Columbus, Tupelo, Meridian, Jackson, Little Rock, and Jonesboro.
-Call us toll-free at 1-800-529-4004 or complete our online form to set up a free consultation with a Little Rock car accident lawyer today.
+Our personal injury lawyers represent auto and truck wreck victims and their families across Tennessee, Kentucky, Missouri, Arkansas, and Mississippi, including in Memphis, Chattanooga, Knoxville, Nashville, Caruthersville, Hayti, Oxford, Starkville, Grenada, Columbus, Tupelo, Meridian, Jackson, Little Rock, and Jonesboro.
+Call us toll-free at 800-529-4004 or complete our online form to set up a free consultation with a Little Rock car accident lawyer today.